 - Works completed during 2023

 Perth and Kinross Council appointed SWECO as design consultants for the CTLR in July 2017.
-SWECO (www.sweco.co.uk) have commenced the design and planning process.
+SWECO (www.sweco.co.uk), along with the Council’s Roads Infrastructure Team are currently working through the design and planning process.

 Site Investigations & Surveys